bedsongultom/reactnativeflatlist/README.md

 # Created By
-ReactnativeNavigation Created By Bedson Gultom.
+ReactnativeFlatList Created By Bedson Gultom.